olincollege/super-wild-assault-game/index.md

 <br/>

 # **The Engine**: *Create your own character*
-`Given the nature of S.W.A.G., anyone is able to create their own characters and add them to the fighting game!
-Here are the requirements of the characters as you add them in, in their own folder in the /chars/ folder`:
+- Given the nature of S.W.A.G., anyone is able to create their own characters and add them to the fighting game!
+Here are the requirements of the characters as you add them in, in their own folder in the `/chars/` folder.

 ### Character Information
 *Within the `[character].info.` file, in json style.*